Maria Bolognesi: Life

-In the 1940s she began to suffer from arthritis as well as suffering from both colitis and appendicitis while almost becoming blind in 1950.
-For treatment she would often have to go to Rovigo and Padua.
-Her new spiritual director from 28 June 1951 was Rodolfo Barbieri and her first meeting with him was less than a month after.
-Bolognesi looked after orphans and assisted children whose parents were without jobs and would also make frequent visits to the sick in hospitals.
-In 1944 she gained the pierced wound on her side while in July 1951 suffering the pain of the Lord's flagellation; this culminated on 25 January 1954 when she wrote in her spiritual journal of a wound that had opened up in her right hand - the first signs of the stigmata.
-In August 1954 she resided with some Augustinian nuns in Ferrara and there received the wounds in her feet; she was hospitalized in February 1955 and had a vision telling her to leave Rovigo on 16 March.
-She went to a spiritual retreat in Sperlinga and received the left wound of the stigmata on 2 April 1955.
+During the 1940s she began to suffer from arthritis as well as colitis and appendicitis while almost becoming blind in 1950.
+In July, she moved to Rovigo.
+For treatment she would often have to go to Padua.
+Her new spiritual director from June 1951 was Rodolfo Barbieri.

+She returned to Rovigo and began her mission of looking after orphans and making frequent visits to the sick in hospitals.
+In July 1951 she suffered the pain of the Lord's flagellation.
+In August 1954 she resided with some Augustinian nuns in Ferrara.
+She was hospitalized in February 1955 and had a vision telling her to leave Rovigo.
+She went to a spiritual retreat in Sperlinga in April 1955.
 En route back home from Sperlinga she stopped at San Giovanni Rotondo where she had a fever and her shoes full of blood.
-She found an inn and remained there and had a vision of Christ on Good Friday 8 April 1955 at 3:00pm.
+She found an inn and remained there and had a vision of Christ on Good Friday 8 April 1955.